asehmi/Data-Science-Meetup-Oxford/StreamlitComponent/README.md

-# Streamlit Next.js Component, Auth0 Authentication, Bi-Directional Messaging & Serverless APIs
+# Streamlit Next.js Component, Auth0 Authentication, Event-Based Messaging & Serverless APIs

 > Arvindra Sehmi, Oxford Economics Ltd. | [Website](https://www.oxfordeconomics.com/) | [LinkedIn](https://www.linkedin.com/in/asehmi/)
-> (Updated: 26 January, 2021)
+> (Updated: 10 February, 2021)

 Let me put it out there, I'm a big, big fan of [Streamlit](https://www.streamlit.io/) and use it a lot at work and play.
 Thank you Team Streamlit!